 It’s hard to understand just how important reviews are until you see it first hand.
 They are the guiding light to readers and writers alike.
 They’re a writer’s best friend.

 More importantly, book reviewers are amazing folk.
 I’m not talking about the high paid journalists, but the ones who do it to a few people at a time.
 These folk read hundreds of books a year, spend hours writing, and help connect writers with readers.
 They can be the difference between being visible.

 - Online Communities Are A Godsend

 Online communities can come in many shapes and sizes, but they all offer something important to their members.
 Not only is it a great place to share your work, but the tips and tricks you pick up are incredible.

-I’ve learned so much about writing, publishing, sharing, and connecting with others via online forums, blogs, and communities.
+I’ve learned so much about writing and publishing a book, not to mention sharing and connecting with others via online forums, blogs, and communities.
 Every writer should be part of a select few.
 We live in an amazing time and are very lucky.

 - You Can’t Think Like An Indie Author

 You have to take yourself seriously.
 You need to call yourself a writer and be proud of it.
 Some people will focus on the self-published aspect, but does it really matter?
 Really?